 The single most important piece of advice I can offer anyone betting on the Grand National would be to put your money on a proven ‘stayer’ who has demonstrated form over longer race distances in good quality races.

 Since 2013 the Grand National has been reduced in length from 4 ½ miles to 4 miles 2 ½ furlongs (just over four and a quarter miles) but it remains the longest jump race in the calendar, and of course there are 30 imposing spruce fences to negotiate as well.

-For my 2017 Grand National edition I devised a fresh approach to filtering out the doubtful stayers which rejected 17/40 runners, none of whom finished in the first seven home.
-So I’ll be repeating the same two-step formula for the 2018 Grand National.
+Over the past two years I devised a fresh approach to filtering out the doubtful stayers which has worked really well.
+So I’ll be repeating the same formula for the 2019 Grand National.

 Trend 1 – Longest Career Place (each-way returns)

-Let’s start by looking at all Grand National runners from 2013-2017 segmented by the longest distance that they had posted a career each-way return.
+Let’s start by looking at all Grand National runners from 2013-2018 segmented by the longest distance each horse had posted an each-way return in their jump racing career.

 2013-2018 Grand National runners by longest career each-way return